noobling/prof-comp/website/readme.md

 * `php artisan serve` server side

 ## How to deploy the app
+* Make sure dev server is not running
 * `npm run build:prod`
 * Move the generated files in dist to public folder in Laravel app
   * Delete `.nojekyll` file since it hinders the copying